qgis/QGIS-Documentation/docs/user_manual/appendices/qgis_file_formats.rst

 When you see a file with either .qgz or .qgs extension, those are QGIS project files.

-This file format does not itself contain any geodata, ie it does not contain aerial photos and it does not contain polygon or point features representing features on a map.
+This file format does not itself contain any geodata, i.e., it does not contain aerial photos and it does not contain polygon or point features representing features on a map.
 It only contains data _about_ which layers to show and how to show them.

 When you edit the name of a mountain in the layer called mountains and click `Save Layers Edit`, then that change is saved to the layer source, which might be a local GeoJson file or a remote database.
 But nothing is changed to the qgis project file.